Bride (parish)

 Bride (Breeshey) is one of the seventeen parishes of the Isle of Man.

 It is located in the north of the island (part of the traditional North Side division) in the sheading of Ayre.

 Local government

-For the purposes of local government, The whole of the historic parish forms a single parish district with Commissioners.
+For the purposes of local government, the whole of the historic parish forms a single parish district with Commissioners.

-The Captain of the Parish (since 1981) is William Daniel Christian.
+The Captain of the Parish (since 2025) is John James Teare.

 Politics

 Bride parish is part of the Ayre & Michael constituency, which elects two Members to the House of Keys.
 Before 2016 it was in the Ayre constituency.

 Geography

 The parish, named after St Brigid, lies to the east of Andreas and to the north of Lezayre, bordering the sea to the north and east.
 It covers an area of about 9 sqmi and contains the village of Bride or Kirk Bride.

 Demographics

-The Isle of Man census of 2016 returned a parish population of 382, a decrease of 5% from the figure of 401 in 2011.
+The Isle of Man census of 2021 returned a parish population of 359, a decrease of 6% from the figure of 382 in 2016 and a decrease of 10% from the figure of 401 in 2011.
 This means that Bride is easily the lowest-populated administrative area on the island.
 The parish has the highest proportion of Manx Gaelic speakers on the island (4.49%), according to the 2011 census.